Karlk15/tictactoe/docs/mdfiles/Development_Manual.md

 - **Before every** push to master you need to run the following scripts from the projects root directory: ==bin/build_and_test== and ==bin/deploy==.
 If all gradle task builds are succefull you may push to the master.
 - [Travis CI](https://travis-ci.org/valdimar94/tictactoe/builds) is used as for continuous integration.
 - To the run the executable file located in *TicTacToe/tictactoe.jar*, use the following command from your terminal/git bash: ```java -jar tictactoe.jar ```.
+- The projects newest statistics on code coverage can be found in CodeCoverage/index.html on the repository after every build and commit.
+Please open the index.html file with your prefered web browser to observe the stats.